 - Weakness that makes it difficult to get out of a chair, squat, kneel or climb stairs.

 - Cracking, grinding, crunching or joint noises called “crepitus” that occurs when moving the hip.

-Treatment of hip arthritis at our pain treatment clinic in New Jersey depend on the severity of the condition.
-Some important guidelines should be followed at the beginning of such a condition:
+Treatment of hip arthritis at our pain treatment clinic in New Jersey depends on the severity of the condition.
+Some important guidelines should be followed at the beginning of such a condition.
+Treatment options include:

-- Rest: avoid the activities that produce the pain.
-Avoid jumping, running, going up and down stairs, kneeling, squatting and walking for extended periods of time.
+- Rest: avoid the activities that produce pain.
+Avoid jumping, running, going up and downstairs, kneeling, squatting and walking for extended periods of time.

 - Compression: when using ice, apply light compression.
 This is especially helpful if swelling is present.

 - Elevation: elevate the area to help reduce swelling.

 - Movement: keep your joints moving whenever possible.
 When pain occurs, patients tend not to move, but this will only result in further loss of motion and lead to increased pain and loss of function.

 Outcomes and prognosis for individuals with hip arthritis will depend on the severity of the joint degeneration, motion loss, weakness and age of the individual.
 Since this condition is irreversible, it should be well managed, especially in severe cases.
 Arthritis therapy focuses on reducing joint inflammation, relieving hip pain, and preventing further damage from the inflammatory processes.